TERREMEMBER/znbase/docs/content/v1.3/deploy/enterprise-edition/install-admin-console/default.md

-YugabyteDB clusters are created and managed from YugaWare.
+ZNbaseDB clusters are created and managed from YugaWare.
 The default option to install YugaWare on a host machine that is connected to the Internet.

 ## Step 1.
 Install Replicated